Skip to content

 Estimated time to read: 2 minutes

-In the chain abstraction context, an intent represents a user's request to execute a cross-chain transaction when they lack sufficient funds or liquidity on the destination blockchain.
-An intent specifies what the user is willing to offer (tokens from various source chains) to cover the transaction amount, gas fees, solver fees, and the Arcana chain abstraction (CA) protocol service fee.
+An intent specifies what the user is willing to offer (tokens from various source chains) to cover the transaction amount, gas fees, solver fees, and the Arcana chain abstraction (CA) protocol service fee for receiving the desired liquidity on the destination chain.

 • Source Chains: The blockchains where the user has funds/tokens.